Safeguarding The Hockey Family

 Information for all

-Parents registering Junior Players for the 2015/16 season must read and agree to the policies listed below as must all Club officers, coaches and volunteers working with young people:
+Parents registering Junior Players must read and agree to the policies listed below as must all Club officers, coaches and volunteers working with young people:

 - Safeguarding and Protecting Young People in Hockey Policy